amzyei/heimdallr/README.md

 # Heimdallr Terminal Emulator

-A terminal,
-We are focused on its lightness and speed!
-Finally, it can be a permanent terminal for you! this terminal witten in C and Gtk framework because HEIMDALLR must be a SUPER lightweight.
+This terminal is designed to be lightweight and fast, written in C and Gtk framework for super lightweight performance.

 SIZE : 23KB :D